-Sydnee: It 100%-at times you just see countries voting for each other who are allies, who are just close and, like, support each other.
+Sydnee: It 100%- At times you just see countries voting for each other who are allies, who are just close and like support each other.

 Rileigh: Yeah.
-I was gonna say, it sounds like a circle.
+I was gonna say, it sounds like The Circle.

-Sydnee: And, like, the-so, like, Americans, they let us compete one year I think in, like, the semifinals, and they hated us and we never made it any further.
+Sydnee: And like the o- So like Americans, they let us compete one year I think in like the semifinals, and then they hated us and we never made it any further.
+Because-